 A blocked drain, poor drainage or ponding can cause significant problems to sites, standing water can mean a costly and time-consuming repair potentially leading to business disruption.
 As we approach the winter period the increased risks of standing water and freezing temperatures to sites result in ice and the risk of slips, trips or falls.

-Planned Preventative Maintenance can assist sites with drainage maintenance, this is the routine cleansing and CCTV survey of your drainage system completed on a regular basis.
-Our drainage PPM plans can ensure any potential issues are identified and resolved before becoming a costly problem.
+Asset Maintenance can assist sites with maintenance, this is the routine cleansing and CCTV survey of your drain system completed on a regular basis.
+Our PPM plans can ensure any potential issues are identified and resolved before becoming a costly problem.

-Drainage issues are less evident prior to significant rainfall or during the winter months.
-OUTCO specialist drainage services can ensure your sites are free from standing water and drainage problems, helping you clear, clean, and maintain your drainage system, thus offering peace of mind that your outdoor estates are safe, compliant, and accessible all year round.
+Drain issues are less evident prior to significant rainfall or during the winter months.
+OUTCO specialist drainage services can ensure your sites are free from standing water and drain problems, helping you clear, clean, and maintain your drains, thus offering peace of mind that your outdoor estates are safe, compliant, and accessible all year round.

 At this time of year drains are often blocked by debris, fallen leaves and dirt block drainage channels and gulleys preventing the flow of water, a thorough drainage PPM plan will ensure these potential blockages are removed and excess rainwater can flow to the underground drainage system.
 Cleansing of the underground drainage system is just as important, debris may have built within the pipes which can cause ponding on the surface, ensuring water can freely flow below ground will allow the above-ground assets, such as gullies and channels to operate correctly.

 This year October saw 157.9mm of rainfall compared to the average October month of 62.3mm *southernwater.co.uk